maxlyth/hassio-addons/shelly-admin/DOCS.md

 Not only does the Add-on discover all your devices on the local network, it also allows you to update the firmware with a single click or open the device configuration page without messy tabs or navigation.
 The Add-on includes a reverse proxy so you can directly access the Shelly UI of each device even if you are not on the same network.
 This means if you have remote access to Home Assistant (eg via Nabu Casa) then you can also remotely access your Shelly devices.
 ![Early Shelly Admin UI Preview](https://github.com/maxlyth/hassio-addons/raw/main/shelly-admin/images/shelly-admin-ha-edit.png)

+## Installation

+The installation of this add-on is pretty straightforward and not different in comparison to installing any other Home Assistant add-on.

+1. Navigate to Supervisor in side bar
+2. Select Add-on Store tab
+3. Click triple dot menu in top right and select Repositories
+4. Paste 'https://github.com/maxlyth/hassio-addons' and click Add
+5. Click Shelly Admin Add-On
+6. Click Install
+7. Ready to go!

+## Known Limitations

 This is prerelease software and is not yet feature complete.
 For ease of development this project is packaged as a NodeJS web server driving an HTML5 web browser (Safari, Chrome, Firefox, Edge etc).
 The stand-alone Electron versions to deliver native binaries on MacOS and Windows will follow closer to functional completion.